DataDog/documentation/content/en/tracing/trace_pipeline/trace_retention.md

 After spans have been ingested, some are kept for 15 to 30 days according to the retention filters that have been set on your account.

-Some retention filters are enabled by default, in order to ensure that you keep visibility over all of your services and endpoints, as well as errors and high-latency traces:
+The following retention filters are enabled by default to ensure that you keep visibility over all of your services and endpoints, as well as errors and high-latency traces:
-- The [Intelligent Retention Filter](#datadog-intelligent-retention-filter) retains spans for every environment, service, operation and resource for different latency distributions.
+- The [Intelligent Retention Filter](#datadog-intelligent-retention-filter) retains spans for every environment, service, operation, and resource for different latency distributions.
 - The `Error Default` retention filter indexes error spans with `status:error`.
 The retention rate and the query are configurable.
-For instance, to capture production errors, set the query to `status:error, env:production`.
+For example, to capture production errors, set the query to `status:error, env:production`.
 Disable the retention filter if you do not want to capture the errors by default.
 - The `Application Security` retention filter is enabled if you are using Application Security Management.
 It ensures the retention of all spans in traces that have been identified as having an application security impact (an attack attempt).

-On top of these, you can create any number of additional [custom tag-based retention filters](#create-your-own-retention-filter) for your services, to capture the data that matters the most to your business.
+In addition to these, you can create any number of additional [custom tag-based retention filters](#create-your-own-retention-filter) for your services, to capture the data that matters the most to your business.

-**Note**: The permission `apm_retention_filter_write` is required to create, modify, or disable retention filters.
+**Note**: The permission `apm_retention_filter_write` is required to create, delete, modify, enable, or disable retention filters.

 {{< img src="tracing/trace_indexing_and_ingestion/retention_filters/retention_filters.png" style="width:100%;" alt="Retention Filters Page" >}}